Indigo dye: History

 In Europe, indigo remained a rare commodity throughout the Middle Ages.
 A chemically identical dye derived from the woad plant (Isatis tinctoria) was used instead.
 In the late 15th century, the Portuguese explorer Vasco da Gama discovered a sea route to India.
 This led to the establishment of direct trade with India, the Spice Islands, China, and Japan.
 Importers could now avoid the heavy duties imposed by Persian, Levantine, and Greek middlemen and the lengthy and dangerous land routes which had previously been used.
 Consequently, the importation and use of indigo in Europe rose significantly.
 Much European indigo from Asia arrived through ports in Portugal, the Netherlands, and England.
 Many indigo plantations were established by European powers in tropical climates.
 Spain imported the dye from its colonies in Central and South America, and it was a major crop in Haiti and Jamaica, with much or all of the labor performed by enslaved Africans and African Americans.
 In the Spanish colonial era, intensive production of indigo for the world market in the region of modern El Salvador entailed such unhealthy conditions that the local indigenous population, forced to labor in pestilential conditions, was decimated.
 Indigo plantations also thrived in the Virgin Islands.
 However, France and Germany outlawed imported indigo in the 16th century to protect the local woad dye industry.
+In central Europe, indigo resist dyeing is a centuries-old skill that has received UNESCO Intangible Cultural Heritage of Humanity recognition.

 Newton used "indigo" to describe one of the two new primary colors he added to the five he had originally named, in his revised account of the rainbow in Lectiones Opticae of 1675.

 Because of its high value as a trading commodity, indigo was often referred to as blue gold.